-Boyd notes that this kind of thinking opens an opportunity for another dimension of education.
+James Boyd, an instructor and professional dancer himself, notes that this kind of thinking opens up an opportunity for another dimension of education.
 He states, as an example, “It is correct to tell dancers to stay turned out, and this is also a direction easily followed.
 But we find that, in a nutshell, this simplicity causes the injury we are trying to avoid.
 A different dimension of teaching would share how and why the dancers would aim to remain turned out by constantly activating specific regions of the lower body.
 There are many layers [of awareness] to share with dancers – or anyone who can move! – of how to find the full potential of their movement.
 I think it is critical to bring this conversation to the main stage.”

 Monitoring the fundamentals

 To analyze a dancer’s natural activation patterns, Boyd and Parrish have decided to monitor two fundamental exercises:

 - First position grand plié (see video below)